elizabeth-poggie/elizabeth-poggie/_content/notes/lab-4-user-interfaces.md

 - Your navbar must be constantly shown at the top of the viewport.
 - Clicking on the logo should take the user to the main page (`#`)
-- Clicking any link other than "Get Educated" should take the user back to the main page (`#`)
+- Clicking on any link other than "Get Educated" should take the user back to the main page (`#`)
 - Notice the text changes for the footer.

 # Part 2) Responsive Design (40%)